vis465/oneDNN/README.md

 3 download required packages ex:vcpkg,opencv

-4 use visualstduio to run the file
+4 use only visualstudio to run the file

 data sets: